The Top 10 Best Hikes in Mexico: My Personal Picks

 Practical information

 You’ll find the hike on the Yucatan Peninsula near Cancún; the road leads from Puerto Morelos to Leona Vicario.
 Some of the cenotes have bathrooms and changing rooms.
-The admission fee varies in different cenotes, you can expect a sum around 300 pesos (15 US dollars).
+The admission fee varies in different cenotes; you can expect a sum of around 300 pesos (15 US dollars).
+And bring cash.
+A lot of them don’t take cards.

-Hotel Casona 61 is my kind of hotel—rooms and interior of modern design, great pool and delicious breakfast.
+Hotel Casona 61 is my kind of hotel—rooms and interior of modern design, great pool, and delicious breakfast.
 The only problem was complicated parking.
-Apart from that I was happy with everything.
+Apart from that, I was happy with everything.
+(I don’t like staying in Cancun itself, but I did spend a few nights in Fiesta Americana Condesa Cancun, and it was fine.
+Would stay again if I had to stay in the city.)

-5. Desierto de los Leones National Park (moderate)
+5. Desierto de los Leones National Park: a calm city escape

 • Difficulty: moderate